viukpe/Cadabra/README.md

 To get started with the Cadabra Big Data System Project, follow the steps outlined below:

-1. Clone this repository to your local machine.
-2. Navigate to the relevant folder for the component you wish to explore.
+1. Navigate to the relevant folder for the component you wish to explore.
 3. Follow the instructions provided in the README.md file of each folder to deploy and test the implementation.